 We use the following theorem shown by Lai, Montgomery, and Poon~\cite{Lai03}.
 (A stronger result with dynamic choice numbers was later proved by Akbari, Ghanbari, and Jahanbekam~\cite{Akbari09}.) \begin{THM}[Lai, Montgomery, and Poon~\cite{Lai03}] If a connected graph $H$ has maximum degree at most $3$, then $H$ is dynamically $4$-colorable, unless $H$ is isomorphic to $C_5$. \end{THM}

-We can now complete the proof of the main theorem. \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $G$ be a counterexample with minimum $\abs{E(G)}$.
-By Theorem~\ref{thm:planar}, $G$ is nonplanar.
-Let $\tG$ be the graph obtained from $G$ by, for each vertex of degree $2$, contracting one incident edge.
-By Lemma~\ref{lem:int3conn}, $\tG$ is a $3$-connected nonplanar graph with no $K_5$ minor.
-By Theorem~\ref{thm:km}, $\tG$ is isomorphic to $V_8$ or has a set $X$ of $3$ vertices such that $\tG\setminus X$ has at least $3$ components.
-However, Lemma~\ref{lem:3cut} states that there is no such $X$.
-Therefore $\tG$ is isomorphic to $V_8$ and therefore $G$ is a subdivision of $V_8$.
-By Theorem~\ref{thm:degreebound}, $G$ is dynamically $4$-colorable. \end{proof}
+We are ready to prove Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] Recall that $G$ is a counterexample of Theorem~\ref{thm:main} with minimum number of edges.
+Theorem~\ref{thm:planar} gives that $G$ is nonplanar.
+Let $\tG$ be the graph obtained from $G$ by replacing each induced path of $G$ of length at least 2 with an edge.
+Note that $G$ is a subdivision of $\tG$, and hence, $\tG$ is nonplanar and has no $K_5$ minor.